basileMarchand/basictools-frozen/README.txt

 4) TESTING INFRASTRUCTURE

-    Every module must have a function called "CheckIntegrity" that takes no argument and returns the string "OK" if and only if the test was successful.
+    Every module must have a function called "CheckIntegrity" that takes no argument and returns the string "ok" if and only if the test was successful.

     The __init__.py must have a variable named __all__ listing all submodules so that the test infrastructure works as intended.